 ASIC has clarified how Australian financial services laws may apply to ICOs as an alternative funding mechanism.
 In summary, the legal status of an ICO depends on the structure, operation and the rights attached to the tokens offered.
 Tokens offered during the ICO may trigger licensing, registration and disclosure requirements, if the tokens are financial products (e.g., interests in managed investment schemes, securities, derivatives or non-cash payment facilities).
-Cryptocurrency-related funding rounds are increasingly being considered an offering of a financial product and there is a growing trend for offerors to preemptively step into the regulatory framework by means of a security token offering (STO).
+Cryptocurrency-related funding rounds are increasingly being considered an offering of a financial product and there is a growing trend for offerors to pre-emptively step into the regulatory framework by means of a security token offering (STO).

 Blockchain technology continues to capture the attention of established businesses.
 In the past couple of years, Australia has witnessed the application of DLT in solutions across a broad range of financial market operators, financial institutions, financial service providers and fintechs which has prompted new regulation.
 In 2018, ASIC introduced a two-tiered market licensing regime for financial market operators and updated its corresponding regulatory guidance.
 Specifically, the guidance reflects a risk-based assessment that will be undertaken, which is consistent with the approach taken internationally to the administration of market licensing.
-Under the revised Australian market licence (AML) regime, market venues can be designated as being either Tier 1 or Tier 2, depending on their nature, size, complexity and the risk they pose to the financial system, investor confidence and trust.
+Under the revised Australian Market Licence (AML) regime, market venues can be designated as being either Tier 1 or Tier 2, depending on their nature, size, complexity and the risk they pose to the financial system, investor confidence and trust.
 While Tier 1 market venues are, or are expected to become, significant to the efficiency and integrity of (and confidence in) the Australian financial system, Tier 2 licences will be able to facilitate a variety of market venues and will have reduced obligations to accommodate new and specialised market platforms.
 The tiered market regime is expected to impact, amongst others, market operators and operators of market-like venues, as well as platforms seeking to offer secondary trading.

 The Australian banking sector is highly regulated with stringent licensing, conduct (including reporting) and regulatory capital requirements which act as significant hurdles for new businesses entering the market.
 Any entity that conducts any "banking business", such as taking deposits (other than as part-payment for identified goods or services) or making advances of money, must be licensed as an authorised deposit-taking institution (ADI).
-Recently, the Australian Prudential Regulation Authority (APRA) released a new Restricted ADI framework which allows new businesses entering the banking industry to conduct a limited range of banking activities for two years while they build their capabilities and resources.
+Recently, APRA released a new Restricted ADI framework which allows new businesses entering the banking industry to conduct a limited range of banking activities for two years while they build their capabilities and resources.
 After such time, they must either transition to a full ADI licence or exit the industry.
 In January 2019, the first Restricted ADI licensee was granted a full ADI licence which allows it to operate as an ADI without restrictions under the Banking Act 1959 (Cth).
-The licensee is a "neobank", which is a wholly digital quasi-bank that intends to provide full banking services to customers via a solely mobile platform.
+The licensee is a "neobank", which is a wholly digital quasibank that intends to provide full banking services to customers via a solely mobile platform.
 These types of entities use an internet or mobile platform to interact with customers and offer a different user experience from a traditional bank.
+Including this licensee, two neobanks launched in Australia in 2019, with another neobank in beta phase but yet to be launched to the wider public.
+These neobanks have largely been met with a positive response from the market and significant uptake by consumers.